 Cultural Intelligence is an Applied Skill - not a Theory

 As Mars experienced, classroom-based training can only take one so far in learning a new skill.
-Developing Cultural Intelligence in business takes 2 stages:
+Developing Cultural Intelligence in business takes 2 steps:

 First, you or others within the organisation need to build cultural knowledge of different cultural styles.
 This can help determine whether a particular business challenge is culturally influenced or not, as many other factors also play a role.

 Next, the knowledge needs to be applied to your business context to be truly effective.
 Mars only reaped the benefits once they integrated cultural intelligence into their day-to-day operations.